jslatts/stacklog/README.md

     info: [DAL][get][onGet] 123 retrieved
     info: [FakeApp][run][onGetWidget] returning widget 123, name 'Foo'

 Performance implications?
-Probably.
-I only have used this in a back-end service that does not need to be highly performant.
-Someone should probably benchmark this :)
+Yes.
+Not logging at all performs much better (as expected).
+Short of using dTrace, this is just a penalty logging incurs.
+The upside is that running stacklog in less verbose log levels performs (as you would in normal production operation) better than leaving console.log() statements in.
+See performance section below.

 If you find this useful, or you have a better way of accomplishing the same task, I would love to hear it!

 @jdslatts on twitter or Justin.Slattery@mlssoccer.com